Crosse & Blackwell: 20th century

-Before World War I, Crosse & Blackwell (a limited company since 1892) established its first factory in continental Europe, in Hamburg.
-After the war, it acquired another Bermondsey-based business, sauce and pickle maker E Lazenby & Son Ltd, in 1919, and Dundee-based marmalade manufacturer James Keiller & Son Ltd in 1924.
+Before World War I, Crosse & Blackwell, a limited company since 1892, established its first factory in continental Europe, in Hamburg.
+After the war, in 1919, it acquired another Bermondsey-based business, sauce and pickle maker E. Lazenby & Son Ltd, and Dundee-based marmalade manufacturer James Keiller & Son Ltd in 1924.
 The latter had a factory at Tay Wharf in east London's Silvertown district, close to the River Thames, rail links and Henry Tate's sugar refinery.

 Further acquisitions included Cosmelli Packing Company, Robert Kellie & Son, Batzer & Co, and Alexander Cairns & Sons.
-After World War I, Crosse & Blackwell established further factories overseas (by 1930, it had plants in Baltimore, Brussels, Buenos Aires, Paris and Toronto, as well as in the UK and Hamburg).
+After World War I, Crosse & Blackwell established further factories overseas.
+By 1930, it had plants in Baltimore, Brussels, Buenos Aires, Paris and Toronto, as well as in the UK and Hamburg.
+In 1928, it acquired the largest Irish jam and confectionery producer, Williams and Woods.

 Branston

 In 1920, Crosse & Blackwell made a successful £612,856 bid to acquire a factory site in Branston, just outside Burton upon Trent, which they pledged to turn into the largest and best-equipped food preserving plant in the British Empire.
-This allowed the company to vacate its Soho properties (nearly 100 years later the Soho Square premises were the subject of an archaeological investigation during construction of the London Crossrail project).

-In 1922 they started to produce Branston Pickle (to a recipe attributed to Mrs Caroline Graham and her daughters Evelyn and Ermentrude) at their new factory, but this factory proved uneconomic and production was moved to the Lazenby site in Crimscott Street, Bermondsey.
+In 1922, the company started to produce Branston Pickle, to a recipe attributed to Mrs Caroline Graham and her daughters Evelyn and Ermentrude, at its new factory, but the factory proved uneconomic and production was moved to the Lazenby site in Crimscott Street, Bermondsey.
 Production at Branston ended in January 1925, leading to large scale local unemployment, and many local people boycotted Crosse & Blackwell products as a result.

 The Bermondsey site was expanded with new buildings in 1924 and 1926 and remained in use until 1969.